dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 It is not clear what the topic represents.

 #figure(
-  caption: [Topic word scores for the 10 most frequent topics], image("graphics/topic-word-scores.png", width: 90%),
+  caption: [Topic word scores for the ten most frequent topics], image("graphics/topic-word-scores.png", width: 90%),
   placement: auto,
 ) <fig-topic-word-scores>